Lithgow Main Street Restoration – Stage 2

 The original CBD Revitalisation Action Plan was developed in 2015.
 Has the design intent been updated since then?

-Yes, as part of this stage of the project, the Council engaged the landscape architects, who have been involved with the project since its conception, to review the original masterplan.
+Yes, as part of this stage of the project, the Council engaged the landscape architects, Civic Designers and Structural engineers who have been involved with the project since its conception, to review the original masterplan.
 The materials that will be used for this project are still in keeping with the heritage setting and the surrounding environment of Lithgow.
 The concrete pavement lifts and lightens the Main Street and is softened by heritage brick bands and bluestone which speak to the heritage architecture and fabric of Lithgow.
 The greening will mirror the surrounding bush clad hills that can be seen from anywhere in the CBD.